 Is a bipolar disorder diagnoses disqualifying for a pilot?
 If you are a pilot and have ever been diagnosed with a bipolar disorder, whether or not the diagnoses was correct, you may have questions on your eligibility for FAA medical certification, and what information to disclose on your medical application.

-Generally, if there is a legitimate bipolar diagnosis, this diagnosis would be a bar to certification.
+Generally, if there is a clinically valid bipolar diagnosis, this diagnosis would be a bar to certification.
 However, before a determination can be made in any one case, we would need to determine if there was, in fact, a legitimate diagnosis of bipolar disorder in the pilot’s medical history.
 Our conclusion would be determined by an extensive review of the pilot’s treatment records and a consultation with an Aviation Medical Examiner (AME).
 In addition, the AME would also likely suggest a forensic psychiatric review and evaluation.
 We have had several successes following this methodology primarily because we have demonstrated that the original bipolar diagnosis was made in error.

 Don’t risk your license and your career in the hands of a general practice law firm, or one in which aviation is only a small part of their practice.
 Only a dedicated aviation attorney knows the particular subtleties of the industry and the FAA.
-We will begin at the FAA inspector level and continue through the NTSB Administrative Law Judge appeal process, including an appeal to the full NTSB Board as well as the US Court of Appeals.